nextflow-io/nextflow/README.md

 ## Documentation

-Nextflow's documentation is available at <https://nextflow.io/docs/latest/>.
+The Nextflow documentation is available for the latest [stable](https://nextflow.io/docs/latest/) and [edge](https://nextflow.io/docs/edge/) releases.

 ## Community

-You can post questions and get help in the [Nextflow community forum](https://community.seqera.io).
+You can post questions and get help in the [Nextflow community forum](https://community.seqera.io) or the [Nextflow Slack](https://www.nextflow.io/slack-invite.html).
 Bugs and feature requests should be reported as [GitHub issues](https://github.com/nextflow-io/nextflow/issues/new/choose).

 The Nextflow community is highly active with regular community meetings, events, a podcast and more.
 You can view much of this material on the [Nextflow](https://www.youtube.com/@Nextflow) and [nf-core](https://www.youtube.com/@nf-core) YouTube channels.